-22. NORTH DAKOTA FISHING WATERS (not including Devils Lake and the Missouri River System)
+NORTH DAKOTA FISHING WATERS

+(not including Devils Lake and the Missouri River System)

 The following includes most of the public fishing waters in North Dakota, listed alphabetically by county.
-If unsure of the location of a county, refer to the map on pages 50-51.
-Each lake listed includes travel directions, most common species present, and fishing piers (listed if present).
-Most North Dakota public fishing waters have a boat ramp (concrete and/or metal).
+If you're unsure of the location of a county, refer to the map above.
+Each lake listed includes travel directions, most common species present and fishing piers (listed if present).
+Most of North Dakota public fishing waters have a boat ramp (concrete and/or metal).
 If a boat ramp is lacking at a specific water body, it is listed as "no ramp."
-For the most complete list see http://gf.nd.gov/fishing/where-to-fish.
+For the most complete list see https://gf.nd.gov/fishing/where-to-fish.